 Thais flock to new drive-in cinema amid coronavirus

-BANGKOK: Keen for the big screen but wary of the coronavirus, Thai film fans flocked to a new drive-in cinema on Thursday (Jul 2), which offered a novel cooling system to help combat the discomfort of being confined to cars on a hot and stuffy night.
+BANGKOK: Keen for the big screen but wary of COVID-19, Thai film fans flocked to a new drive-in cinema on Thursday (Jul 2), which offered a novel cooling system to help combat the discomfort of being confined to cars on a hot and stuffy night.

 To beat the tropical heat, organisers created a network of plastic pipes in the parking lot connected to dozens of smaller, flexible tubes, to channel cool air into cars through gaps in the windows.